Amphetamine vs Methamphetamine

 You might have heard the word “amphetamine” and assumed whoever you heard the word from was talking about meth.
-This is a perfectly understandable mistake as the names are very similar.
+This mix up is a perfectly understandable mistake as the names are very similar.
 However, amphetamines aren’t specifically meth – they’re more like meth’s parent.

 Using amphetamines comes with a host of physical symptoms.
 This includes rapid heart rate and breathing, blurred vision, loss of weight and appetite, excessive sweating, and more.

-Brain stem: Linked with the spine, this part of the brain works on keeping you alive by sending messages throughout the body to breathe, move, eat, and more.
+- Brain stem: Linked with the spine, this part of the brain works on keeping you alive by sending messages throughout the body to breathe, move, eat, and more.

-Limbic system: In charge of our emotional responses (pleasure, pain, etc.).
+- Limbic system: In charge of our emotional responses (pleasure, pain, etc.).

-Cerebral cortex: Makes up the majority of our brain.
+- Cerebral cortex: Makes up the majority of our brain.
 Different parts of it process thoughts, ideas, our five senses, and more.

 When the drug affects these parts of the brain, both short- and long-term effects take place.
 Some of these effects depend on how the body initially reacts to the drug.
 Mostly, it depends on how much and how long the drugs have been consumed.